 Logistics and transportation coordinators also arrange for the storage of deliverable goods.
 Coordinators work in a fast-paced environment, which includes daily scheduling and handling multiple routes, drivers, and deliveries.

 Transportation coordinators work in a variety of industries, including warehousing and storage, government, and manufacturing.
-The U.S. Bureau of Labor Statistics (BLS) predicted that jobs in the management of transportation, storage and distribution field would grow by an approximated 2% between 2014 and 2024 (www.bls.gov).
-The median annual salary for transportation, storage and distribution managers in May 2015 was $86,630, the BLS noted.
-Workers in the bottom 10% of the pay range earned $50,840 or less annually, while individuals in the top 10% earned $149,770 or more a year.
+The U.S. Bureau of Labor Statistics (BLS) predicts that jobs in the management of transportation, storage and distribution field would grow as fast as the average between 2019 and 2029 (www.bls.gov).
+In May 2020, the BLS reported that workers in the 90th percentile or higher earned $164,140 or more per year, whereas the bottom 10th percentile earned $56,970 or less per year.

-The top paying industries for such managers were in securities and commodity contracts intermediation and brokerage, automobile dealers, and insurance carriers.
-The BLS added the states with the highest employment of these workers were California, Texas, Illinois, Ohio, and New Jersey.
+The top-paying industries for such managers were in computer and peripheral equipment manufacturing, business, professional, labor, political, and similar organizations, telecommunications and securities and commodity contracts intermediation and brokerage.
+The BLS added the states with the highest employment of these workers were California, Texas, Illinois, Florida and Ohio.

 Every business in the world relies on transportation in some capacity and the complexities of this process can give anyone a headache.
 Transportation coordinators must have extensive knowledge in delivery logistics, regulatory delivery practices, and superb time management skills.
 This can be a personally and financially rewarding career for anyone who meets these criteria.